edu-rag/vizmind-ai/README.md

 3.  **CMVS LangGraph Invocation**: The backend then invokes the CMVS LangGraph pipeline (managed by `CMVS Service`).
 4.  **CMVS LangGraph Internal Flow** (represented as a subgraph):
     * `chunk_text`: The input text (from PDFs) is divided into smaller, semantically coherent chunks.
-    * `embed_text_chunks`: Each text chunk is converted into a vector embedding using a sentence transformer model.
+    * `embed_hierarchical_chunks`: Each hierarchical chunk is converted into a vector embedding using a sentence transformer model.
 These embeddings and their corresponding text are prepared for storage.
     * `extract_main_concept_map`: This crucial step takes the **original full text** (or a significant portion) and uses an LLM (Groq) to extract triples (`source`, `target`, `relation`) that represent the **main ideas and high-level structure** of the document, rather than a granular breakdown.
 This aims to create a mind-map style overview.
     * `process_main_map_graph`: The raw triples from the LLM are processed.
 This involves normalizing concept labels (e.g., lowercasing, stemming) and merging duplicate or highly similar concept nodes to create a cleaner graph structure.
     * `generate_main_map_mermaid`: The processed graph (list of unique triples) is converted into Mermaid diagram syntax, suitable for rendering as a visual concept map on the frontend.